___Race Snippets

 Coppi's Epic Journey

-The great Fausto Coppi (CR Archive)
+The great Fausto Coppi

-March 19, 1946, the race called La Primavera, would provide the stage for the re-emergence of a great champion.
-Campionissimo (Italian champion of champions) Fausto Coppi had prepared very seriously for this race with over 7,000 km (4,400 miles) of training from January 1 to race day.
-The sprinters attacked from the start of the race trying to gain an advantage for the many early monetary prizes (‘primes') offered by the small towns across the plains of Lombardy.
+From the start of the race the sprinters attacked trying to gain an advantage in order to win the many early monetary prizes (called ‘primes') offered by the small towns across the plains of Lombardy.
 Coppi found himself drawn into a count-attack after only 50 km of racing.
 The Italian radio commentator proclaimed Coppi's move as "Sheer Madness".
 All of Italy knew that their hero Gino Bartali would catch and pass him on the Turchino Pass.
 Coppi seemed to disagree, he caught the small group of sprinters before the base of Turchino and proceeded to systematically shed his breakaway companions one by one.
 Finally only original attacker Frenchman Lucien Teisseire could stay with the flying Italian.
 The Frenchman's glory would be short-lived; halfway to the summit of Turchino, Coppi's smooth pedaling opened a gap that would not be closed.
-A solo Coppi entered a short, dark tunnel at the summit of the Turchino Pass.
+At the summit of the Turchino Pass a solo Coppi entered a short, dark tunnel.
 Claude Tillet, L'Equipe's main reporter for the race, eloquently set forth one cycling's great legends:

 The tunnel was of modest dimensions, just 50 meters long, but on 19 March 1946 it assumed exceptional proportions in the eyes of the World.
 That day it was six years in length and lost the in the gloom of the war...
 A rumbling was heard from the depths of those six years and suddenly there appeared in the light of day an olive-greenish car stirring up a cloud of dust.
 “Arriva Coppi” the messenger announced, a revelation only the initiated had foreseen.